hawkinsw/DailyPL/formal-semantics-intro.md

 <e,\sigma>
 $$

 This means that the program in state $\sigma$ is _about to_ evaluate expression $e$.
-Note well that the configuration describes the expression that is next to be evaluated -- it has not yet been evaluated.
+Note that the configuration describes the expression that is next to be evaluated -- it has not yet been evaluated.
 You can think of it like the debugger stopped on a particular statement/expression -- that will be the _next_ thing to execute.

 ## Program Steps